FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 It is also adaptable for other audiences, including law students, lawyers, and capable high school students.

-The book does not presume knowledge of law or technology and is well organized and modular so readers can choose their own adventure.
+The book does not presume knowledge of law or technology and is well organized and modular so instructors and readers can choose their own adventure.
 This means some readers go slower at parts, some readers race through chapters, sections, or sentences they are familiar with.
 See more about who the book is for hereWho is the cyberlaw book for?.

 1.4 Do you have an online course at Udemy to parallel the book?